Political experts: Safe districts can shield Missouri politicians who make toxic statements

 Representative Love’s District 125 is in a rural area of southwest Missouri which is regarded as heavily Republican and conservative.
 It encompasses the counties of Cedar, Benton, St. Clair and Hickory.
 Chappelle-Nadal’s Senate District 14 in St. Louis County has long been a Democratic stronghold.

-Political Science Professor Terry Smith of mid-Missouri’s Columbia College thinks both legislators will not be punished by their constituents.
+Political Science Professor Terry Smith of mid-Missouri’s Columbia College doesn’t think either legislator will be punished by their constituents.
 “They don’t run the risk of someone challenging them for this cause,” said Smith.

 Magarian contends safe districts are increasingly being created by gerrymandering, the practice in which the political party in control redraws voting districts to its favor.
 He says outrageous behavior is a not new phenomenon in politics, but does think gerrymandering contributes to its growth in recent years.